tgg/connect-or-cut/README.md

    Portability patches welcome!

+## Known issues

+ * Aliases from /etc/hosts are not honoured.
+For instance if a machine is aliased and the long name conforms to a pattern it will be missed.
+   The workaround for this is to add the short name to the rule set.

+   This will require parsing /etc/hosts by hand, given that:
+   - getnameinfo does not provide access to aliases
+   - gethostbyaddr/gethostent, which do, are not reentrant on all platforms

 ## Roadmap

- * Fix bugs with:
-   * empty block and no glob (PLA)
  * WARN if localhost is not allowed
-   * bug with machine name not being fully qualified
  * Complete IPv6
  * Make filtering algorithm configurable.
 For now it's always:
    * check against ALLOW list and ALLOW connection if it's in it;